 Ngardi and English

-In her formative years Kathleen walked around the country south of Yakka Yakka with her mother, father, brother and uncle.
+In her formative years, Kathleen walked around the country south of Yakka Yakka with her mother, father, brother and uncle.
 This included Mangkayi, her father’s country, and Nantalarra and Nakarra Nakarra her mother’s country.
-They would also travel to Gordon Downs Station for rations of tea, sugar, flour and tobacco.
+They also travelled to Gordon Downs Station for rations of tea, sugar, flour and tobacco.

-Kathleen commenced painting in the late 1980s and in 2002 began to emerge as a significant artist gaining recognition for her predominately red and white paintings of Nakarra Nakarra (Seven Sisters’ Dreaming) and the country associated with this Tjukurrpa (Dreaming) story.
-She is a senior Law woman and a custodian of the Nakarra Nakarra (Seven Sisters’ Dreaming) songs and ceremonies from the country south of Yakka Yakka.
-Kathleen had her first solo exhibition in 2004.
+Kathleen commenced painting in the late 1980s and in 2002 began to emerge as a significant artist, gaining recognition for her predominately red and white paintings of Nakarra Nakarra (Seven Sisters’ Dreaming) and the country associated with this Tjukurrpa (Dreaming) story.
+She was a senior Law woman and a custodian of the Nakarra Nakarra (Seven Sisters’ Dreaming) songs and ceremonies from the country south of Yakka Yakka.
+In 2004, she had her first solo exhibition of paintings.